HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Materials and Methods

 \subsection{Obstacle processing}

 The processed obstacles are the second input to the reactive controller (see the green box in Fig.~\ref{fig:overview}).
 In our setup, we operate with obstacles detected by visual, proximity, and tactile sensors.
 However, our approach is universal in modalities.
-The processed obstacles, called collision points ($C$), are represented by their projected position on the robot $\mathbf{P}_C$, collision direction $\mathbf{n}_C$, threat level $a_{t}$ (i.e., scaled sensor measurement) and a gain $V_C$ representing the severity of the information; for example, tactile events can have the highest gain as the collision has already happened.
+The processed obstacles, called collision points ($C$), are represented by their projected position on the robot $\mathbf{P}_C \in \mathbb{R}^{3}$, collision direction $\mathbf{n}_C \in \mathbb{R}^{3}$, threat level $a_{t}$ (i.e., scaled sensor measurement) and a gain $V_C$ representing the severity of the information; for example, tactile events can have the highest gain as the collision has already happened.
 The main advantage of our representation is that it jointly enables the post-collision reaction (tactile sensors) and collision avoidance (proximity and visual sensors).

 An obstacle is incorporated into the QP problem as a linear inequality constraint that restricts movements towards the obstacle but allows motion in tangential directions.
-The constraint is defined as a limitation of the approach motion of the collision point $C$ with Cartesian velocity $\mathbf{\dot{x}}_C$ towards the obstacle (in direction $\mathbf{n}_C$) by a maximum approach velocity $\mathbf{\dot{x}_a}$ as
+The constraint limits the approach motion of the collision point $C$ with Cartesian velocity $\mathbf{\dot{x}}_C \in \mathbb{R}^{3}$ towards the obstacle (in direction $\mathbf{n}_C$) by a maximum approach velocity $\dot{x}_a$ (which can be negative and become the repulsive velocity, Sec.~\ref{subsec:col_avoid_params}) as

-where $\mathbf{J}_C$ is the translational-velocity component of the Jacobian associated with $C$ and $\mathbf{\dot{q}}_C$ are the joint velocities of the kinematic chain ending with $C$.
-The maximum approach velocity $\mathbf{\dot{x}_a}$ is calculated from the obstacle threat level $a_{t}$ as
+where $\mathbf{J}_C \in \mathbb{R}^{3\times n_c}$ is the translational-velocity component of the Jacobian associated with $C$ and $\mathbf{\dot{q}}_C \in \mathbb{R}^{n_c}$ are the joint velocities of the kinematic chain ending with $C$.
+The maximum approach velocity $\dot{x}_a$ is calculated from the obstacle threat level $a_{t}$ as

-where $k_1$ and $k_2$ are positive values to adjust the constraint.
-In accordance with Eq. \ref{eq:prob_formulation}, we can write the obstacle constraints in the matrix form ($\mathbf{A^i_o} \leq b^i_o$) as
+where $k_1$ and $k_2$ are positive values to adjust the constraint which are described in Sec.~\ref{subsec:col_avoid_params}.
+In accordance with Eq. \ref{eq:prob_formulation}, we can write the obstacle constraints in matrix form ($\mathbf{A^i_o} \leq b^i_o$) as